How to Test for Faults in Load Cells

 - Compare this value for the zero balance with the value in the product’s datasheet.

-An insulation resistance test is carried out when there are unstable readings and random changes in the zero balance point of the load cell.
-It is done by measuring the resistance between the load cell body and all its connected wires, as follows:
+An insulation resistance test is carried out when there are unstable readings and/or random changes in the zero balance point of the load cell.
+It measures the resistance between the load cell body and all its connected wires, as follows:

 - First, disconnect the load cell from the summing box and indicator panel.